earthlab/earthlab.github.io/org/earth-analytics/week-3.md

 Include the following background in your report:

-1. Where and when the disturbance event occured.
+1. Describe where and when the disturbance event occured.
 2. Discussion of the drivers that yielded the flooding in Boulder and discussion of the impacts of the flood.
 3. Plots that show precipitation and discharge data during the flood period and around the flood period.
 Be sure to:
     * Discuss where the data came from and what it shows.